Community Spring Clean 2019

 - General Public.

-With April 2016 fast approaching Recycle IT have assembled some tips for organising a successful National Spring Clean event in your area!
+With April 2019 upon us Recycle IT have assembled some tips for organising a successful National Spring Clean event in your area!

 - You will need time to organise your event.
-Start planning at least 3 to 4 weeks in advance.
+Start planning at least a few weeks in advance.
 Spring is the best time to do a cleanup – before grass and weeds have a chance to hide rubbish and litter and make retrieval more difficult.

 - When you select a day or weekend for the cleanup, check with local community organisations and the local authority in your area to avoid any event conflicts.